• Skip to main content

 Geriatricians

 Just like children, older adults are faced with challenges unique to their age.
 Not only is chronic illness more common in adults 65 and older, but also, additional syndromes such as falls, memory loss, and hearing loss become more prevalent.
-As we advance in age to 65, 75, 85 years, or older, it becomes increasingly beneficial to be under the care of a physician with specialized knowledge of the care of older adults.
-A geriatrician is a physician that has such training.
-They are board certified in caring for adults 65 and older, and like other primary care physicians, will address health promotion, disease prevention, and management of illnesses, recognizing the unique and multidimensional needs of their patients.
+As we advance in age to 65, 75, 85 years, or older, it becomes increasingly beneficial to be under the care of a provider with specialized knowledge of the care of older adults.
+A geriatrician is a provider that has such training.
+They are board certified in caring for adults 65 and older, and like other primary care providers, will address health promotion, disease prevention, and management of illnesses, recognizing the unique and multidimensional needs of their patients.

-Obstetrics and Gynecology (OB/GYN) Physicians
+Obstetrics and Gynecology (OB/GYN) Providers

 At Advanced Medical PA, we are concerned about the health and wellbeing of you and your entire family, and we are committed to helping you maintain good health.
 If you have questions about primary care or the services we provide, please call us at (561) 434-1935 to request an appointment, or request one online.